 Yes.
 The Children's Greenhouse (516.572.7614) offers quality low-cost childcare to children of students and faculty.
 Fees for the Greenhouse's services are based on a sliding scale.
 Information about childcare at NCC can be found at http://www.ncc.edu/campusservices/childcare/default.shtml.

 45. What if I am undecided about my area of study?

 The Academic Advisement Center (516.572.7436), located in the College Union, provides advice and guidance to students who have not yet chosen an area of study.
 In addition, the Career Counseling Center (516.572.7696), located in Nassau Hall, offers workshops aimed at helping students discover their academic and career interests.
 Both offices are very good resources.

 Yes.
 The College offers a range of scholarships for continuing and graduating students.
 Many scholarships are administered through the Scholarships and Student Aid Committee of the Academic Senate.
 Others are sponsored by various campus groups.
 Look for announcements about scholarships on the NCC homepage (ncc.edu/scholarships) as well as in the student newspaper, the Vignette.
 You can also find information about scholarships on campus bulletin boards.

 47. Does Nassau have any student clubs?

-There are more than seventy clubs on campus.
+There are more than one hundred clubs on campus.
 They range from student groups that are purely social and recreational to those that are largely career-oriented.
 Some clubs have an ethnic or religious focus, while others help students become better acquainted with important political and social issues.
 In addition, the College sponsors and supports several campus-wide organizations, including the Student Government Association, the campus newspaper (Vignette), the Programming Board, Nassau Concerts, the Student Organization of Latinos, and Haraya (African-American Students Organization).